greghughespdx/arctic-gpu-fan-control/README.md

 anticipates where temperature is heading, limits how fast fan speed may change, and goes to full speed on any error.

+Includes an option to send fan data to a [GPU-Hot](https://github.com/psalias2006/gpu-hot) dashboard (see below).

 ## Driver requirement (note: read this first)

 The fan controller needs a kernel driver, `arctic_fan_controller`, which